tfriedel6/canvas/README.md

 The library is intended to provide decent performance.
 Obviously it will not be able to rival hand coded OpenGL for a given purpose, but for many purposes it will be enough.
 It can also be combined with hand coded OpenGL.

-# SDL convenience package
+# SDL/GLFW convenience packages

-The sdlcanvas subpackage provides a very simple way to get started with just a few lines of code.
-As the name implies it is based on the SDL library.
-It creates a window for you and gives you a canvas to draw with.
+The sdlcanvas and glfwcanvas subpackages provide a very simple way to get started with just a few lines of code.
+As the names imply they are based on the SDL library and the GLFW library respectively.
+They create a window for you and give you a canvas to draw with.

 # OS support

 - Linux
 - Windows
-- OSX
+- macOS
 - Android
 - iOS